How to make the very best soul food cornbread dressing from scratch!

 So first things first.
 You’re going to need some cornbread for this dressing recipe.
 You can use one of my many recipes for homemade cornbread, or you can use boxed cornbread ( I won’t judge you!).

-Here’s a list of my cornbread recipes!
+Here’s a list of some of my other popular cornbread recipes!

 Again, if you can use store bought boxed cornbread if you’d like!